akolotov/wro-2024-fe-rules/19-appendix-y-randomization.md

 During Obstacle Challenge rounds, red and green pillars serve as traffic signs on the track.
 The distance between track borders remains constant at 1000 mm.

-The starting position of the vehicle, the locations of the colored pillars, and the position of the parking lot can be determined using the following procedure (assuming the round's driving direction has been established separately):
+The parking lot's position will be randomized once before the practice time preceding the first Obstacle Challenge round.
+Its location is determined relative to the vehicle's starting section.
+This relative position remains constant for all Obstacle Challenge rounds in the competition, though the exact section will still differ for each round.
+To identify the parking lot's shift from the starting section, follow this procedure:

-1. Toss a coin twice to determine the section where the parking lot will be located.
-The following combinations correspond to specific sections:
+- Roll a die to determine the shift:
-    - Heads & heads: The parking lot is placed in Section N
+    - "1" or "4" indicates a shift of 1 section ahead of the starting section, counting clockwise.
-    - Heads & tails: The parking lot is placed in Section E
+    - "2" or "5" indicates a shift of 2 sections ahead of the starting section, counting clockwise.
-    - Tails & heads: The parking lot is placed in Section W
+    - "3" or "6" indicates a shift of 3 sections ahead of the starting section, counting clockwise.

-    - Tails & tails: The parking lot is placed in Section S
+The starting position of the vehicle and the locations of the colored pillars, and the position of the parking lot can be determined using the following procedure (assuming the round's driving direction has been established separately):

-2. Toss a coin twice to determine the section where the single traffic sign will be located.
+1. Toss a coin twice to determine the section where the single traffic sign will be located.
 The following combinations correspond to specific sections:
     - Heads & heads: The traffic sign is placed at intersection X2 of Section N
     - Heads & tails: The traffic sign is placed at intersection X2 of Section E
     - Tails & heads: The traffic sign is placed at intersection X2 of Section W
     - Tails & tails: The traffic sign is placed at intersection X2 of Section S
-3. Flip a coin once to determine the color of the traffic sign in the section defined in the previous step.
+2. Flip a coin once to determine the color of the traffic sign in the section defined in the previous step.
 Heads indicates a green sign; tails indicates a red sign.
-4. Get 36 cards as listed below and remove either card 9 or 10 from the set, depending on the color of the sign chosen in the previous step: if green was chosen, remove the 9th card; if red was chosen, remove the 10th card.
+3. Get 36 cards as listed below and remove either card 9 or 10 from the set, depending on the color of the sign chosen in the previous step: if green was chosen, remove the 9th card; if red was chosen, remove the 10th card.
 Place the remaining 35 cards into a non-transparent box or bag.
 Draw one card from the box—this will determine the locations of the traffic signs in the straightforward section immediately after (clockwise) the section determined in the previous step.
 Do not return this card to the box.
 Draw a second card—this will determine the locations of the traffic signs in the next straightforward section.
 Repeat this process for the remaining straightforward sections.
 For the section containing the parking lot, only cards 1-6 and 25-30 should be used.
     - Card #1: Green sign at intersection T1
     - Card #2: Red sign at intersection T1
     - Card #3: Green sign at intersection X1